 As a foster parent under Kentucky Revised Statute, KRS 620.030 you have a duty to report dependency, neglect or abuse of a child.
-If you suspect that a child is being abused or neglected, call the Kentucky Child/Adult Abuse Hotline toll-free at https://prd.chfs.ky.gov/ReportAbuse
+If you suspect that a child is being abused or neglected, call the Kentucky Child/Adult Abuse Hotline toll-free a t(800) 752-6200.

-(800) 752-6200.
 The Child Abuse Hotline operates 24 hours a day, seven days a week.